 A decision for financial assistance on a new student's application is made after admission has been approved to the Center.

-Receipt of Financial Aid in one academic year does not automatically mean financial assistance will be given the following year.
-You must make a FAF application each year.
+Receipt of financial aid in one academic year does not automatically mean financial assistance will be given the following year.
+A student must complete a FAF application each year.

 TYPES OF ASSISTANCE